 We also have an on-site College Nurse, Wendy Cubiss who can advise on medical-related issues as well as any other personal or emotional problems.

 St Anne's also offers Assistant Deans and a Peer Support Team made up of students who have been trained by the University Counselling Service to provide a non-judgemental, confidential, informal listening service to their peers at St Anne’s.
 They attend regular welfare events, are available for chats when needed and hold a weekly informal drop-in hour.
 They are all approachable and friendly and do their best to help.
-Their names and contact numbers are advertised around College and can be requested from the Disabilities Adviser or the JCR/MCR representatives.
+Their names and contact numbers are advertised around College and can be requested from the Disabilities Coordinator or the JCR/MCR representatives.